mateusmaso/handlebars.binding/README.md

 ## Usage

-Before including the library, make sure to import all the dependencies in the same order as listed previously.
-Once made it, don't forget to parse the rendered string HTML from your template's method and notify any changes by calling the method ```performMicrotaskCheckpoint``` if needed.
+When including the library, make sure to import all the dependencies in the same order as listed before.
+Once made it, do not forget to parse the rendered string HTML from your template's method and notify any changes by calling the ```performMicrotaskCheckpoint``` if needed.

 ```javascript
 var context = {foo: 123};